UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 (1)

-In the present tense, third person singular aorist non-assumptive then there is no overt suffix for third person singular.
+In the present tense, third person singular aorist non-formal then there is no overt suffix for third person singular.
 Unlike Russian, where the copula verb does not appear in any part of the present tense paradigm, in Turkish it appears in all persons except third person.
 This means that it is more like the nominative case in the paradigm (which also has a -Ø suffix, than like the Russian copula).

 In the following examples the hyphen is used to separate cliticised syntactic words.